Anekoique/Ros2-Yolov5/README.md

 # ros2-yolov5
-Use Raspberry Pi with a camera to publish images, and use a local device to subscribe and perform DNN inference with acceleration.
+Use Raspberry Pi with a camera to publish images, and use a local device to subscribe and perform DNN/tensorRT inference with acceleration.

 --------